jbhunt/job-search-eda/README.md

 - Industry: Was the job in a non-academic (0) or academic setting (1)
 - Pay minimum: Minmum listed salary (Normalized 0-1)
-- Pay maximum: Maximum listed salary (Normalize 0-1) Here are the odds ratios and 95% confidence intervals for each of the factors:
+- Pay maximum: Maximum listed salary (Normalize 0-1) Here are the odds ratios and 95% confidence intervals for each of the factors.
+Odds ratios of less than 1 indicate lower odds of converting applicaitons to interviews and odds ratios greater than 1 indicate higher odds of converting applications to interviews.
 <p align="center">
   <img src="docs/imgs/regression_coefficients.png" width="700" alt="Animated demo">
 </p>